How To Clean Your Kitchen Sink & Disposal

 You would think your kitchen sink is relatively clean, considering the number of times per day you use it.
-But simply letting water run down the drain throughout the day just won't cut it with germs and bacteria—you need to sanitize!
-Check out our step-by-step process to get your sink and disposal clean and safe, without the use of harmful chemicals or cleaners.
+But simply letting water run down the drain throughout the day just won’t cut it with germs and bacteria—you need to sanitize your garbage disposal and sink!
+Check out our step-by-step process to get your sink and disposal clean and safe without the use of harmful chemicals or cleaners.

 - Old toothbrush

 For daily cleaning, a mild soap and nylon sponge or soft rag can be used to wipe your sink down.
 All-purpose or glass cleaner can be used in a pinch, but it’s important to avoid ammonia, bleach, or abrasive cleaners on stainless steel.
 Abrasive sponges should also be avoided; all of these can alter the sink’s finish.

 1. Thoroughly rinse out your sink.
 If you have a stainless sink, salt and acid in food can potentially damage the finish, so it’s important to rinse food and liquids to prevent pitting.

 2. Sprinkle baking soda onto the surface.
 Working it into a paste, rinse thoroughly.

 3. Line the sink with paper towels soaked in white vinegar.
 Allow it to sit for 20 minutes and then dispose of the paper towels.

 4. Rinse the sink with warm soapy water.

 5. For the faucets and handles, wipe with a mild soapy solution.
 The toothbrush can be used to get in the hard-to-reach areas.
 If spots remain, a cloth soaked in white vinegar can be used.
 Once you’re finished cleaning, thoroughly rinse once more time and dry with a soft rag.
 Your sink should now be fresh and clean!